 A Private Student Organisation, or PSO, is an organisational structure that supports private students living in private accommodation that attend Stellenbosch University (SU).
-These organisations are administered through the Centre for Student Communities, within the Division Student Affairs, and are led by elected student leaders, in collaboration with the PSO Coordinators who manage the PSO Office.
-Each PSO coordinates the orientation of new students, offers access to sporting, cultural and social activities, as well as leadership development opportunities.
-Newcomers are also allocated to a peer mentor through their PSO.
+These Communities are administered through the Centre for Student Communities, within the Division of Student Affairs, and led by elected student leaders, in collaboration with the PSO Coordinators who manage the PSO Office.
+Each PSO coordinates the orientation of new students and offers access to sporting, cultural and social activities, and leadership development opportunities.
+We also allocate newcomers to a peer mentor through their PSO.

-We believe the aforementioned structure assists in delivering well rounded graduates in society post-graduation.
-Please be reminded that a PSO does not offer accommodation to students.
-If you do not choose to apply for a residence, or do not receive residence placement, you will be required to arrange your own private accommodation and will then form a part of a PSO.
+We believe the aforementioned structure helps deliver well-rounded graduates to society, post-graduation.
+Please note that a PSO does not offer accommodation to students.
+If you do not choose to apply for a residence, or do not receive residence placement, It is your responsibility to arrange your own private accommodation and will then form a part of a PSO.

 Why do we use PSO's at Stellenbosch University?

 One of Stellenbosch University's key focus areas for student development is the co-curricular and the out-of-class experience.
-The PSOs have been positioned in order to fulfil this need and to give students the opportunity to experience a wholesome and diverse University experience.
+The PSO's are positioned in order to fulfil this need and to give students the opportunity to experience a wholesome and diverse University experience.
 All students who do not make use of the university's residence accommodation are automatically members of a PSO–approximately 70% of our students.
-These students are divided in different PSO communities which provide them with all the opportunities for successful social and academic integration on campus.
+These students are divided into different PSO communities which provide them with all the opportunities for successful social and academic integration on campus.
 Stellenbosch University utilises this structure to provide our Maties with support and opportunities for growth and development in the co-curricular environment.
-This allows our graduates to leave SU as well-rounded individuals who, as a result of their diverse university experience, are better positioned as attractive graduates in the job market.
+This allows our graduates to leave SU as well-rounded individuals who, because of their diverse university experience, are better positioned as attractive graduates in the job market.

 What PSO will I be in?